Duje Javorčić

-Duje Javorčić (born 25 November 1999) is a Croatian footballer who most recently played as a midfielder.
+Duje Javorčić (born 25 November 1999) is a Croatian professional footballer who plays as a midfielder.

 Club career

 FC Nitra

-Javorčić made his Slovak Fortuna Liga debut for Nitra against Pohronie on 15 February 2020.
+Javorčić made his Slovak First Football League debut for Nitra against Pohronie on 15 February 2020.
 He started the match in the starting-XI of Anatoliy Demyanenko, but was replaced by Ugandan international Isaac Muleme after over 80 minutes due to an injury.
 In the match, Javorčić was booked with a yellow card.
 The fixture concluded in a goal-less tie.